The O-3 visa is a specific category for dependents, including spouses and children of O-1A, O-1B and O-2 visa holders, to come to the USA.

 Certain rules apply to O-3 visas, governing what they can – and cannot do – while in the US.

-Can O-3 visa holders transfer status?
+Can O-3 visa holders change status?

 Does the O-3 lead to a US Green Card?

-How do I apply for an O3 visa?
+How to apply for an O3 visa

 As with any US nonimmigrant visa, applicants first complete the online form, DS-160, providing personal information and details of the reason for travel and stay.
 The fee is then paid and an interview arranged at a US consular post in the country where the application is being made.